e-libs/repeet/README.md

 If the player wants to make the game even harder, it's possible to turn the shuffle mode on.
 With that, at each round, the computer keys order will be randomized to something different than the bottom key pad (the player's one).
 Therefore, the player will have to memorize the actual colors, and not their position.

+> Note: If the player turns this configuration on, it will automatically turn the blindfolded mode off, if it was previously on, as it would make no sense.

 ### Off

 When the shuffle mode is off, the top keys (the computer ones) will always remain in the same position.

+## Blindfolded

+### On

+For those that really want to challenge themselves, how about playing without seeing the keys to tap?
+In this mode, players must play based on what they hear, as the computer key pad will be hidden, and the keys will have different sounds (musical notes).
+Any musicians out there?

+> Note: If the player turns this configuration on, it will automatically turn the shuffle mode off, if it was previously on, as it would make no sense.

+### Off

+When the blindfolded mode is off, the top keys (the computer ones) will always remain visible, and the sounds will be all the same.

 ### Sounds

 There's also a configuration to enable/disable sounds, which won't affect the game flow, but it will play sounds accordingly.
 Thanks [Zapsplat.com](https://www.zapsplat.com/) for the amazing sounds.
+The only sounds I made myself are the notes on the blindfolded mode.

+### Combining different configurations

+The cool thing about all these different game mode is that you may combine them as you wish, giving the game a whole different difficulty.
+Default mode on easy?
+Piece of cake!
+How about shuffling it?
+Hum, a bit harder.
+What if you change it to medium or hard instead of easy?
+It's getting interesting, right?
+Could you make it even harder by change it to the advanced mode, with 6 keys?
+Yes sir!
+And last, but not least (and definitely my favorite), how about going blindfolded?
+Oh, this is madness!